FrankBijnen/ExifToolGui/README.md

 # ExifToolGui
 A GUI for ExifTool

-Current version: V6.0.5 updated August 9, 2023<br>
+Current version: V6.1.0 updated August 19, 2023.
+See the changelog for info.<br>
-Note: The Executable is no longer uploaded to Win32/Release.
-You have to get it from 'Releases' (At the right)

 This is an updated version of the ExifToolGui program created by Bogdan Hrastnik.
 Many thanks go out to him.